-Released back in 2015, Magento 2 was welcomed with open arms from their dedicated fans thanks to its revamped user-friendly interface.
-There are three separate editions to Magento 2:
+Released back in 2015, Magento 2 was welcomed with open arms by its dedicated fans thanks to its revamped user-friendly interface.
+There are three separate editions of Magento 2:

 - Magento 2 Community Edition (CE) – later renamed into Magento 2 Open Source.
 This is the free version that is recommended for developing businesses, startups, and small stores as this edition can help you check the features and logic easily and with minimum expenses.

 - Magento 2 Enterprise Edition (EE) – later renamed into Magento 2 Commerce.
 This is a premium version that is tailored towards medium- and large-sized businesses.
 It gives users rich out-of-the-box features, an unlimited ability to customize, and seamless third-party integrations.
 Quotes for using this edition start from $22,000 a year, which is significantly higher than most SaaS (Software-as-a-Service) platforms.

 - Enterprise Cloud Edition – later renamed into Magento 2 Commerce Cloud.
 This edition combines all Magento 2 Commerce features and adds enhanced Cloud infrastructure hosting, which now includes Git integration and key environments for development, staging, and live production.
 It is more suitable for large companies with complex requirements as this edition is flexible enough to cover all of them and offers a powerful admin experience.
 Prices to utilize this service have also been quoted much higher than the Enterprise Edition.

 Due to cost, many eCommerce brands tend to opt for the Open Source edition.
 Based on recent data taken from BuiltWith, only 9% of Magento 2 users are using the Commerce Edition